TailGuy/DF-docker/README.md

 - [Services](#services)

 > [!NOTE]
 > Make sure to set up your environment variables before running the docker compose script.
+[Setting up your environment variables](#setting-up-your-environment-variables)
 > You can check logs for applications through Grafana: http://localhost:3000/a/grafana-lokiexplore-app/

 ## Prerequisites